 Chemical Precipitation is the addition of chemicals to alter the physical state of dissolved or suspended solids and to facilitate their removal by sedimentation.
 Chemical precipitation can be used to remove metals by transforming dissolved metal ions into an insoluble metal precipitate, and chemical precipitation can be used to remove nitrogen and phosphorus.
 Chemical precipitation is therefore a useful tool for POTWS, petroleum refineries and saw mills.

 Adsorption is the process of collecting soluble substances that are in solution on a suitable interface.
-Adsorption methods include the use of activated carbon, granular activated carbon (GAC), or powered activated carbon (PAC) which aid in the removal of hydrocarbons, and is a useful tool for POTWs, petroleum refineries and boat yards.
+Adsorption methods include the use of activated carbon, GAC, or powdered activated carbon (PAC) which aid in the removal of hydrocarbons, and is a useful tool for POTWs, petroleum refineries and boat yards.

 Chemical Oxidation causes pollutants to undergo structural changes which make the pollutants less harmful.
 Oxidation can be used to treat organic and sometimes inorganic compounds and is a useful process for POTWS.

 Chemical Stabilization is similar to chemical oxidation and it slows down the rate of biological growth.
-Chemical stabilization can be a useful process for water with high nutrient contents such from POTWS, fish hatcheries, power plants, and saw mills.
+Chemical stabilization can be a useful process for water with high nutrient contents such from POTWS, fish hatcheries, power plants, and sawmills.

 Disinfection is the selective destruction of disease causing agents.
 This can be accomplished using radiation such as electromagnetic or ultraviolet, chemicals such as chlorine or sodium hypochlorite, physical agents such as heat, or mechanical means such as screening.
 Disinfection is a useful process for POTWs, power plants, food processors, and fish hatcheries/aquaculture.